 First on everyone's list is the Gateway of India arch, which is where British dignitaries arriving by sea were welcomed to India.
 It's popular with both visitors and locals, who stroll there in the afternoons.
 Just behind the arch is The Taj Mahal Palace hotel, actually the oldest building on Bombay's skyline, that once served as the first sighting for ships entering Bombay Harbor.
 Built in 1903, the original palace section of the hotel suffered extensive damage in the infamous November 2008 terror attacks, during which terrorists targeted the hotel and nine other locations around the city.
 A tree of life in the hotel lobby commemorates the lives lost in the attacks.

-Boats leave from the arch to Elephanta Island—another must-see whose caves date from seventh- and eighth-century Hindu dynasties.
+Boats leave from the arch to Elephanta Island—another must-see whose caves date from 7th- and 8th-century Hindu dynasties.
 The caves provide a haunting backdrop for a cultural festival of classical dance and music held each December.

 Chowpatty Beach draws walkers in the early morning and evening, as well as scores of merchants, touts and peddlers, but no beggars.
 It's one of the city's best people-watching spots, but don't expect to see anyone in bikinis—the culture doesn't permit it.
 The Juhu beach, to the north, can be unusually crowded on holidays and weekends, but equally entertaining.

 In the heart of the financial district are Flora Fountain, Town Hall and other fine examples of Victorian architecture built during the British Raj.
 Also take a tour to see the grand Mumbai High Court, Old Secretariat building, University building and Mumbai stock exchange.
-We also recommend a stop at St. Thomas Cathedral and the Haji Ali Mosque.
+A stop at St. Thomas Cathedral and the Haji Ali Mosque is also recommended.

 Religious devotees at temples perform a ceremony called the aarti, usually at morning and dusk.
 Hindu priests chant hymns as devotees worship with flowers and candle lamps, and sing with cymbals.
 It can be a stirring sight.
 With temples spread throughout the city, visitors are likely to see the ceremony without having to seek it out.
 And if a visitor then makes a wish, it may come true.